conversejs/converse.js/docs/source/developer_api.rst

         access it.
 This change is done to avoid leakage of sensitive data to malicious or non-whitelisted scripts.

-The Converse.js API is broken up into different logical "groupings" (for example ``converse.plugins`` or ``converse.contacts``).
+The Converse API is broken up into different logical "groupings" (for example ``converse.plugins`` or ``converse.contacts``).

 There are some exceptions to this, like ``converse.initialize``, which aren't